-Justin Broadhurst, the Young School’s property manager, was born and raised in Rockville, Maryland, and lives with his wife, son and daughter in Woodsboro, Maryland.
+Justin Broadhurst, the Young School’s Property Manager, has been with the Young School since 2001.
+He was born and raised in Rockville, Maryland, and lives with his wife, son, and daughter in Woodsboro, Maryland.
 He attended Montgomery College and majored in advertising design.

 Lauren Stockum – Director of Marketing and Communications

 Lauren is the daughter of Josh and Jo Ann Young and is the reason the Young Schools exist today!
 She was the first infant to enroll in the school back in 1989.
 Because she grew up knowing so many of the school’s educators and staff, returning to work at the school in 2015 was a very special homecoming.
-She is excited to welcome her first child in January 2019!
-Fun fact: Her daughter will be attending the same school she went to!
+She and her husband welcomed their first daughter, Emery, in January 2019.
+Emery now attends the Young School at Kings Contrivance which is the same school Lauren went to!

 Jo Ann Young - Founder

 Jo Ann Young, the founder of the Young School, began her love of children at an early age.
 Born in Washington, D.C., and raised in Howard County, she was the oldest of four children and wanted to be a teacher ever since she can remember.
 She received a B.S. in Elementary Education from Salisbury University with a concentration in Early Childhood Education and taught in public and private schools for many years.
 After receiving a Master’s degree in Reading from Johns Hopkins University, she began tutoring young children with reading disabilities and was an adjunct professor at Howard Community College.